magento/merchdocs/src/shipping/magento-shipping-pre-packaged.md

 ![]({% link images/images/product-shipping.png %}){: .zoom}
 _Shipping_

-### Define Pre-Package Assignment
+### Define pre-package assignment

 {:.bs-callout-info}
 The Packaging Type setting is only available for _Simple Product_ and _Bundle Product_ types.

-1. On the _Admin_ sidebar, choose **Catalog** and then **Products**.
+1. On the _Admin_ sidebar, go to **Catalog** > **Products**.

 1. Locate the item in the product list and click **Edit** in the _Action_ column.

 1. Scroll down and expand the _Shipping_ section.

 1. Choose an option for **Packaging Type**:

    **Pre-packaged** - Choose this option when the item is shipped in its original packaging.
 When set to this option, additional fields appear to define the product's packaging dimensions: Item Length, Item Width, and Item Height.

    **Assigned** - Choose this option to set an assigned packaging type (i.e., Small Fedex Box) for the product.
 When set to this option, an additional field appears to select a pre-defined Packaging Name.
 The list of available packaging options include both carrier-specific packaging as well as [merchant-defined packaging]({% link shipping/magento-shipping-packaging.md %}).

 1. When complete, click **Save**.

 ![]({% link images/images/product-shipping-pre-packaged.png %}){: .zoom}
 [_Shipping tab, Pre-packaged_]({% link catalog/product-shipping.md %})